Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

-However, it is to be noted that in Eq.~\eqref{eq:obtdobme} the single-particle coordinates \(\vec{r}_j\) and \(\vec{r}\) are measured with respect to the center of the HO basis.
+However, the single-particle coordinates \(\vec{r}_j\) and \(\vec{r}\) in Eq.~\eqref{eq:obtdobme} are measured with respect to the center of the HO potential.
 Thus, these matrix elements clearly contain contributions from spurious center-of-mass (CM) motion.
-However, the exact factorization of NCSM wave functions into a product of the physical intrinsic eigenstate and a CM state in the $0\hbar\Omega$ excitation makes it possible to remove the effect of the CM completely.
-Therefore, we introduce a translational-invariant one-body density depending on coordinates and momenta measured from the CM of the nucleus, e.g., $\vec{\xi}=-\sqrt{A/(A-1)}(\vec{r}-\vec{R}_{\rm CM})$.
-This density is obtained as a direct generalization of the radial translational-invariant density~\cite{Navratil2004} by considering dependence on nucleon spins.
-In particular, we replace Eq.~\eqref{eq:obtdobme}, i.e., the standard density, by
+Fortunately, the exact factorization of NCSM wave functions into a product of the physical intrinsic eigenstate and a CM state in the $0\hbar\Omega$ excitation makes it possible to remove the effect of the CM completely.
+Therefore, we introduce a translationally-invariant one-body density depending on coordinates and momenta measured from the CM of the nucleus, e.g., $\vec{\xi}=-\sqrt{A/(A-1)}(\vec{r}-\vec{R}_{\rm CM})$.
+This density is obtained as a direct generalization of the radial translationally-invariant density~\cite{Navratil2004} by considering dependence on nucleon spins.
+Specifically, we replace the standard density~\eqref{eq:obtdobme} by

-with the $M^J$ matrix being a generalization of the matrix given in Eq.
-(13) of Ref.~\cite{Navratil2004}.
-The details will be given elsewhere.
+with the $M^J$ matrix and further details given in Ref.~\cite{PhysRevC.104.064322}.
 The ``one-body'' HO states $\ket{a(b)}$ depend on the Jacobi coordinate $\vec{\xi}$ as opposed to the single-particle HO states $\ket{\alpha(\beta)}$ that depend on single-particle coordinates $\vec{r}$.